hoongeun/tpu-container-runtime/README.md

 # tpu-container-runtime

-The container runtime that use hardware accelerate(edgetpu)
+(WIP) The container runtime that use hardware accelerate(edgetpu)

+_This repository is being used for personal research and learning purposes._